8848digital/SJ-Antique-FrontEnd-/README.md

 ### 4. Report

-- It showcases Daily Quantity Status report where table is divided into two parts.
+- It showcases Daily report where table is divided into two parts.
 Left side of the table describes all the material details of Purchase Receipt & Delivery Note Returns whereas right side describes all the material details of Delivery Notes.